Safro94/knab/README.md

 ## Description

 This project was built for a coding challenge.
 The client is a CRA React + Typescript application.
-The server was built using Node js and Express(BFF approach).
+The server was built using Node js and Express.
 This project uses Sass + BEM for the styling.

 ## Folder structure
     root